honeycombio/refinery/config.md

 ## Network Configuration

-### Section Name: `Network`

-Contains network configuration options.
+`Network` contains network configuration options.
 ### `ListenAddr`

-ListenAddr is the address refinery listens to for incoming requests.
+ListenAddr is the address where Refinery listens for incoming requests.

-This is the IP and port on which to listen for incoming HTTP requests.
+This setting is the IP and port on which Refinery listens for incoming HTTP requests.
-These requests include traffic formatted as Honeycomb events, proxied requests to the Honeycomb API, and Open Telemetry data using the http protocol.
+These requests include traffic formatted as Honeycomb events, proxied requests to the Honeycomb API, and OpenTelemetry data using the `http` protocol.
-Incoming traffic is expected to be HTTP, so if SSL is a requirement, put something like nginx in front to do the decryption.
+Incoming traffic is expected to be HTTP, so if SSL is a requirement, put something like `nginx` in front to do the decryption.

 - Not eligible for live reload.
 - Type: `hostport`
 - Default: `0.0.0.0:8080`
+- Environment variable: `REFINERY_HTTP_LISTEN_ADDR`
+- Command line switch: `--http-listen-addr`

 ### `PeerListenAddr`